-The Allure of the Rolex Yacht-Master Underlined by its Luxurious Pretensions
+Allure of the Rolex Yacht-Master by Luxurious Pretensions

-The white dial original was joined by a small range of alternative colors (blue, gold and mother-of-pearl).
-The allure of the Rolex Yacht-Master proved enough of a draw to Rolex’s core target audience that in 1994 they brought out both 35mm and 29mm models.
-This made it the first professional watch in the brand’s history to be offered in three sizes.
-These smaller examples were also forged exclusively in yellow gold, underlining the watch’s purely luxurious pretensions.
+The white dial original now joined a small range of alternative colors, such as blue, gold and mother-of-pearl.
+The allure of the Rolex Yacht-Master proved enough of a draw to Rolex’s core target audience.
+As a result, in 1994 they brought out both 35mm and 29mm models.
+This was the first professional watch in the brand’s history that Rolex offered in three sizes.
+They also forged these smaller examples exclusively in yellow gold, underlining the watch’s purely luxurious pretensions.

-The next big upheaval followed in 1999, when the Yacht-Master debuted a previously unseen metal combination; a stainless steel case and bracelet, crowned with a platinum bezel.
-A patented concoction known as Rolesium, it was rolled out across the collection and was the answer to many a fan’s wish for a more accessibly-priced substitute for the expensive, and fairly flashy, gold pieces.
+The next big upheaval followed in 1999, when the Yacht-Master debuted a previously unseen metal combination.
+This combination was a stainless steel case and bracelet, crowned with a platinum bezel.
+Rolex rolled out this patented concoction across the collection labeled Rolesium.
+It was the answer to many a fan’s wish for a more accessibly-priced substitute for the expensive, and fairly flashy, gold pieces.

 Less Bulk, More Presence

-In 2012, the Yacht-Master received its version of the Supercase Rolex had given many of the other tool watches in its stable.
-Only fractionally bigger around the lugs and crown guards than the previous body, it certainly did not have the bulk of the Submariner’s new physique, but was nevertheless granted slightly more presence on the wrist.
+In 2012, the Yacht-Master received its version of the Supercase.
+Rolex had given this version to many of the other tool watches in its stable.
+It was only fractionally bigger around the lugs and crown guards than the previous body.
+Also, it did not have the bulk of the Submariner’s new physique.
+However, it definitely granted slightly more presence on the wrist.

 The biggest shakeup to the series so far emerged in 2015 with the arrival of the Yacht-Master’s first Cerachrom bezel, and Rolex’s first ever rubber strap; the massively over-engineered Oysterflex.
 Joining the two innovations was a larger mid-size model, up from 35mm to a more in-keeping-with-modern tastes 37mm.